aulukelvin/CarND-Behavioral-Cloning-P3/README.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network (due to GitHub file size limit the model.h5 was splitted into 3 parts which will have to be combined together as explained below in detail)
-* writeup_report.md summarizing the results
+* README.md summarizing the results

-Note: in order to recover the model.h5 please run:
+Note: in order to recover the model.h5 from the splitted files please execute:
 Mac or Linux:
 ```sh
   cat model.h5a* > model.h5